 “The shoes continue to drop, and every couple of days there’s a new aspect,” he said.
 “Get it all out.
 It’s not going to be over until every aspect of it is thoroughly examined and the American people make a judgment.
 The longer you delay, the longer it is going to last.”

 As you might expect, other Republicans are ducking for cover.
 It prompted CNNs political reporter Chris Cilliza to say: “ If you are a Republican in Congress, now is the time to panic.”

 The story, about the former FBI Director’s alleged memo, was broken by the New York Times newspaper.
-The Times has not seen the memo, but says one of the former FBI Director’s associates, allegedly read excerpts from it, to one of its reporters.
+The Times says it hasn’t seen the memo, but says one of the former FBI Director’s associates, allegedly read excerpts from it, to one of its reporters.

-“I hope you can see your way clear to letting this go, to letting Flynn go, Mr Trump allegedly told Mr Comey according to the memo.
+“I hope you can see your way clear to letting this go, to letting Flynn go, you allegedly told Mr Comey.
 “He is a good guy.
 I hope you can let this go.”

-Now, I’m probably telling you something that you already knew.
-Please forgive me in the re telling, I know it’s boring and repetitive but I like to re tell the story because it helps me to understand what’s going on.
+Now, I’m telling what you already knew.
+Please forgive the re telling, I know it’s boring and repetitive but I like to re tell a story because it helps me understand what’s going on.

-I also know it’s going to be hard to predict what will happen next.
+I also know it’s hard to predict what will happen next.
 But in my experience these things tend to have a mind and a life of their own.
-I wouldn’t put money on betting that your President will still be in office by Christmas.
+I wouldn’t put money on betting you won’t be in office by Christmas.

 It’s a real pity, Bill Shakespeare isn’t around.
-I’m sure he’d love to write about your President Trump.
+I’m sure he’d love to write about you.
 What am I saying?
 He already did.
-Just called him by a different name.
+Just called you by a different name.
 And the setting was Rome, not Washington DC.
-Smart bloke that William Shakespeare.
+Smart bloke that Will Shakespeare.